bigbang008/GifTastic/README.md

 ## How users can get started with the project.
 * You can click the existing animal name buttons on the top of the page to generate the gif.
 * Alternatively, you can add a new animal name to generate a new button after that you click that button to receive the gif.
 * The result will show 10 gif per time.
-In order to the animation, you need to click on the selected gif.
+In order to get the animation, you need to click on the selected gif to play
+* To pause the animation, just re-click it again.